Cleantech San Diego Education Foundation

 As noted above, Cleantech San Diego launched the Southern California Energy Innovation Network, an accelerator program, to support startups in San Diego, Imperial, Riverside, and San Bernardino counties that are developing energy solutions to help California meet its climate goals.
 The program provides free resources through a consortium of regional partner organizations, including local academic institutions and business organizations, to help entrepreneurs successfully bring their energy innovations to market.

-To date, 62 companies have been served by SCEIN, 39 of which are currently active in the program.
-Together, these startups employ 629 people, have had 386 patents approved, and have raised over $300 million in follow-on funding from public and private sources since being accepted into the program.
-79% of SCEIN companies have female, minority, or veteran representation on their C-Suite leadership teams.
-Contact: Marty Turock, Executive Director, Southern California Energy Innovation Network, [email protected]
+To date, 73 companies have been served by SCEIN, 36 of which are currently active in the program in 2023.
+Together, these startups employ 812 people, have had 469 patents approved, and have raised over $500 million in follow-on funding from public and private sources since being accepted into the program.
+89% of SCEIN companies have female, minority, or veteran representation on their C-Suite leadership teams.
+Contact: Zac Dobbin, Director, Southern California Energy Innovation Network, [email protected]